dbduino-prjs/rpi-arduino-cloud/js/gpio-basic/README.md

 ## 2. Set up your Node.js environment

-### Install the system libraries and required NPM packages

 Now it is time to install the Node.js dependencies in order to use Arduino Cloud.
 You have a [full tutorial](https://docs.arduino.cc/arduino-cloud/guides/javascript/) that describes the process in detail.

 It can be summarized as follows: